alicevillar/WebScraping_with_Python/README.md

 ### Resources

+ The following articles were a helpful reference for this project:

+ Gray, Dave (Apr, 2018) Better web scraping in Python with Selenium, Beautiful Soup, and pandas.
+Available from: https://www.freecodecamp.org/news/better-web-scraping-in-python-with-selenium-beautiful-soup-and-pandas-d6390592e251/

  Sahin, Kevin (Feb, 2021) Web Scraping using Selenium and Python.
 Available from: https://www.scrapingbee.com/blog/selenium-python/

  Sahin, Kevin (Mar, 2021) Web Scraping 101 with Python.
 Available from: https://www.scrapingbee.com/blog/web-scraping-101-with-python/